MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/package-graph.md

 ---
-title: Constructing a complete package graph
+title: Construct a complete package graph
 description: Package graphs in Azure Artifacts ms.assetid: 3f273ac7-3c2e-47d0-b333-3ca44c19bbf4 ms.service: azure-devops-artifacts ms.topic: quickstart
 ms.reviewer: amullans
 monikerRange: '<= azure-devops'
-ms.date: 2/6/2018
+ms.date: 07/21/2023
 ---

-# Constructing a complete package graph
+# Package graphs in Azure Artifacts

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-> [!NOTE]
-> Check your [package type](../start-using-azure-artifacts.md#feature-availability) to ensure compatibility with Azure DevOps Services or on-premises.

-When you release a package, it's important to ensure that all the package dependencies are also available.
-Azure Artifacts recommend using [upstream sources](upstream-sources.md) to publish and consume package dependencies.
-When a package is consumed from an upstream source for the first time, a copy of that package is saved in the feed, so even if the upstream source goes down, your copy will remain available to you and your customers.
+When releasing a package, it is crucial to ensure that all dependencies of that package are available in your feed by consuming them from an upstream source.
+Once you consume a package from an upstream source, a copy of it is saved to your feed.
+This ensures that even if the upstream source becomes inaccessible, your copy will continue to be available to both you and your feed consumers.

 ## How upstream sources construct the set of available packages